openstax/enki/README.md

 1. Clone this repositoriy
 1. Ensure submodules are checked out by running `./install-submodules.sh`
+1. (Optional) Copy the .env.example and fill in the values and source the environment.
 1. Run the tests: `./test.sh` to verify everything works

 Then try the following to build PDFs and other formats: